Dec. 30, 2011

 The names of these seniors will live in memory for many years to come with each member playing a significant role in shaping Vanderbilt's program.

-They are: Brandon Barden, TE - Will leave Vanderbilt as one of the school's most productive pass-catching tight ends in school history.
+Brandon Barden, TE - Will leave Vanderbilt as one of the school's most productive pass-catching tight ends in school history.
 He was a defensive mismatch because of his size, speed and hands.
 His game-winning catch against Auburn in 2008 will be remembered for years and his catch and run against Wake Forest this season may be one of the better plays anyone will ever see at any level of football.

 Kyle Fischer - OL - Maybe a strong indication of just how good Fischer has been is how much he has flown under the radar throughout his career.
 Normally a sentence like that would not be high praise, but for an offensive lineman, it is.
 While Vanderbilt's offensive line has been a revolving door the last few years, the only constant has been Fischer.
 A four-year starter, Fischer has played every position on the line besides center and has probably worked beside every lineman who has been part of the program the last four year, but throughout all the change, the one consistent has been Fischer, who will leave as one of the school's better and most versatile offensive linemen.